-William ‘Billy’ Durant is a fairly famous name in classic car and vintage truck circles – after all, he is the founder of the famed American manufacturing powerhouse, General Motors.
+William ‘Billy’ Durant is a fairly famous name in classic truck circles – he is the founder of the famed American manufacturing powerhouse, General Motors.

-General Motors, or GM, is a leading figure in Detroit’s reputation as the USA’s home of automobile manufacturing.
-Founded by Billy Durant in September 1908, today it is the largest American automobile manufacturer and remains the third largest in the world – behind Volkswagen and Toyota.
-At its peak, GM had a 50 percent market share in vehicles in the United States and was the world’s largest vehicle manufacturer from 1931 through to 2007.
-Its four core brands are recognisable even to those with a fleeting interest in wheels: Buick, Cadillac, GM, and Chevrolet.
+- Founded by Billy Durant in September 1908, today GM is the largest American automobile manufacturer and remains the third largest in the world.
+At its peak, GM had a 50 percent market share in the United States and was the world’s largest manufacturer from 1931 through to 2007

-Despite being one of the founders of General Motors, Billy Durant fell in and out of favour with those he was in business with.
-In 1910 he was removed by the company’s board of directors – at the behest of the New York banker bigwigs who managed GM’s loans – for over-leveraging the fledgling company.
+- Despite being one of the founders of GM, Billy Durant fell in and out of favour with his colleagues.
+In 1910 he was removed by the company’s board of directors – at the behest of the New York banker bigwigs who managed GM’s loans – for over-leveraging the fledgling company

-A year later, Billy Durant had co-founded the Chevrolet Motor Company alongside Swiss race car driver Louis Chevrolet.
-By 1917, Chevrolet had become successful enough that Durant was brought back into the General Motors fold and – with help from GM’s manager and prominent businessman, philanthropist and society figure Pierre S. du Pont – acquired a controlling interest in GM once more.
-But that was short-lived: just two years later, du Pont orchestrated Billy Durant’s removal from General Motors yet again.
+- A year later, Billy Durant had co-founded the Chevrolet Motor Company alongside Swiss race car driver Louis Chevrolet.
+By 1917, Chevrolet had become successful enough that Durant was brought back into the GM fold and acquired a controlling interest in it once more.
+But that was short-lived: just two years later he was removed yet again

-Our 1929 Rugby 401 truck was brought new by R. A. Kinnaird, an orchardist based in Earnscleugh in Central Otago.
-Kinnaird sold it in 1972 to Wilf Miller, of Alexandra, before it changed hands in 1975 to Colin Hanson, of Dunedin.
-This 1929 Rugby 401 truck was kept in the Seacliff Museum, where it was robbed of various parts before Hanson took it back.
-Our founder, Bill Richardson, subsequently bought the vehicle from Hanson.
+- Our 1929 Rugby 401 truck was brought new by R. A. Kinnaird, from Central Otago.
+It changed hands a few times before it ended up in the Seacliff Museum, where it was robbed of various parts before its owner took it back and sold it to Bill Richardson.